The Milky Way Galaxy is an immense and very interesting place. Not

 For starters, the Milky Way is a disk about 120,000 light years across with a central bulge that has a diameter of 12,000 light years (see the Guide to Space article for more information).
 The disk is far from perfectly flat though, as can be seen in the picture below.
 In fact, it is warped in shape, a fact which astronomers attribute to the our galaxy’s two neighbors -the Large and Small Magellanic clouds.

-These two dwarf galaxies — which are part of our “Local Group” of galaxies and may be orbiting the Milky Way — are believed to have been pulling on the dark matter in our galaxy like in a game of galactic tug-of-war.
+galaxies and may be orbiting the Milky Way — are believed to have been

 2. It has a halo, but you can’t directly see it.